Jwoo5/fairseq-signals/fairseq_signals/data/ecg_text/preprocess/README.md

 ```

 ## Run experiments
-Please follow the instruction on the [root directory](../../../../) to install `fairseq-signals` before running experiments.
+Please follow the instructions in the [root directory](../../../../) to install `fairseq-signals` before running experiments.

 ### Pre-training
 For multi-modal pre-training of ECGs and reports, please refer to detailed README for each model implementation.